Caucasian Albania: Geography

 In pre-Islamic times, Caucasian Albania/Arran was a wider concept than that of post-Islamic Arran.
-Ancient Arran covered all eastern Transcaucasia, which included most of the territory of the modern-day Azerbaijan Republic and part of the territory of Dagestan.
+Ancient Arran covered all of eastern Transcaucasia, which included most of the territory of the modern-day Azerbaijan Republic and part of the territory of Dagestan.
 However, in post-Islamic times the geographic notion of Arran reduced to the territory between the Kura and Aras rivers.

 Ancient Caucasian Albania lay on the south-eastern part of the Greater Caucasus mountains.
 It was bounded by Caucasian Iberia (present-day Georgia) to the west, by Sarmatia to the north, by the Caspian Sea to the east, and by the provinces of Artsakh and Utik in Armenia to the west along the Kura river.
 These boundaries, though, were probably never static—at times the territory of Caucasian Albania included land to the west of the Kura river.

 Albania or Arran in Islamic times was a triangle of land, lowland in the east and mountainous in the west, formed by the junction of the Kura and Aras rivers, Mil plain and parts of the Mughan plain, and in the pre-Islamic times, corresponded roughly to the territory of the modern-day Republic of Azerbaijan.